kapfenho/iam-deployer/README.markdown

 ## Prerequisites

+If you go for the location VM setup you need those applications installed before you start. _Not needed for a production setup._

 * [Vagrant](http://www.vagrantup.com)
 * A Virtualization Provider, e.g.
 [VirtualBox](https://www.virtualbox.org), [VMWare](https://www.vmware.com)
   [Docker](https://www.docker.io) support is in development and not supported yet
 * Oracle installation files
 * Minimum RAM: 10 GB, better 12 GB

+The producion setup can be started on bare metal servers or virtual servers.
+Necessary OS packages will be added during the installation.

 ## What's in?